 2. Maintain a healthy body weight.
 Excess weight puts excess pressure on the feet.

 3. If you have high arches, consider an arch support.
-This may help prevent metatarsalgia in certain cases.
-As with plantar fasciitis, Dr. Marsh recommends trying an over-the-counter orthotic first.
+This may help treat the pain from metatarsalgia in certain cases.
+As with plantar fasciitis, Dr. Bohay recommends trying an over-the-counter orthotic first.
 If it is helpful, you can talk to your doctor about a custom orthotic.

 4. Give yourself time to heal.
 If you’ve had an injury to your foot or leg, follow your doctor’s orders.
 Resuming normal activity too soon can lead to further injury.